gundurraga/TextAnalysis-API/docs/en/api_reference.md

 ## Versioning

-The current version of the API is v1.
-The version is not included in the URL path but may be in future releases.
+The current version of the API is v1, which is included in the URL path.

 ## Additional Notes